Casres/Regex_Tutorial/gist-template.md

 Symbol  | Description
 ------------- | -------------
-\d  | matches a single digit character.
+\d  | matches a single digit characters.
 \w  | matches any word character. (selects every word, NOT spaces(or whitespace as it is sometimes referred too as) or digits or special characters(!@#$%^&*-+))
 \s  | matches any spaces between characters.